brown9804/MicrosoftCloudEssentialsHub/0_Azure/3_AzureAI/14_AIUseCases/1_PDFDocIntelligence/README.md

 | **APIs and SDKs** | - **REST API**: Provides endpoints for analyzing documents, managing models, and retrieving results.<br/>- **SDKs**: Available in multiple languages (e.g., Python, C#, JavaScript) to simplify integration into your applications. |

 > [!IMPORTANT]
-> Regarding `Networking`, this example will cover `Public access configuration`.
+> Regarding `Networking`, this example will cover `Public access configuration`, and `system-managed identity`.
 However, please ensure you `review your privacy requirements and adjust network and access settings as necessary for your specific case`.

 ## Step 1: Set Up Your Azure Environment